oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-file-manager.md

 **Solution:**
 - Verify that the file type is allowed in the Oqtane File Manager configuration.
 You may need to modify the allowed file types list if certain types are restricted.
-- If the file type should be allowed, check the server’s MIME type configuration to ensure that the file type is registered correctly for upload.
+- If the file type should be allowed, check the server's MIME type configuration to ensure that the file type is registered correctly for upload.

 ### 3. Missing Files After Upload